cds-snc/gcds-docs/src/en/components/radios/code.md

 ### Apply required attributes

-For the radios to function properly, always use the following attributes with `gcds-radios`:
+Always use the following required attributes with `gcds-radios`:

 - `name`
 - `legend`
 - `options`

-### Use the options attribute with radios
+### Use the `options` attribute

-The options attribute takes an array of objects to render each radio button.
-The following is an example of one of the objects:
+- The `options` attribute uses an array of objects to render each radio button.
+- Within the `options` attribute of each radio button, always use the object's required properties:
+  - id
+  - label
+- The rest of the properties are optional.

+Example:

 ```javascript
 {